kevin218/Eureka/docs/source/quickstart.rst

 1. Installation 📦
 ------------------

-The first thing you need to do is install the package, so if you haven't already, take a break from this page and follow the :ref:`installation` instructions (if you have issues be sure to visit the `FAQ page <https://eurekadocs.readthedocs.io/en/latest/installation.html#issues-installing-or-importing-jwst>`_ first).
+The first thing you need to do is install the package, so if you haven't already, take a break from this page and follow the :ref:`installation` instructions (if you have issues be sure to visit the :ref:`FAQ<faq>` first).

 2. Download the data 💾